 I’m a quiet guy who loves building exciting web projects.
-When I’m not working in my home office, you might find me biking around Portland or at home slaying dragons in the latest RPG games on Steam, Xbox One or PS4.
-As a father of one awesome kid, who’s growing up to be a mini-me, time for hobbies is limited… but nothing is more fun than hanging out with my boy.
+When I’m not working in my home office, you might find me biking around Portland or at home playing the latest RPG game on Steam or PS4.
+As a father of one awesome teenage son, time for hobbies is limited.
+However, nothing is more fun than hanging out with my boy.
 The best place to see the work I’ve done is right here at jasonkenison.com.

 I received my AA in Computer Animation from the Art Institute of Seattle in 2000.
 Though it was a great program, I found that animation can be tedious and much prefer to work on projects with a quicker turnaround.
 Adobe Flash (then owned by Macromedia) was at it’s peak in the early 2000’s and the school was just beginning to teach it.
 Through a bit of homework outside of school, I worked on becoming a “Flash Expert”, and started building some slick web projects with the tool.
 From that moment on I was hooked… building websites is a blast.